Barbullon/PowerLab_app/README.md

 # PowerLab_app

 ## Download the App
-To dowload the app, click here <a href="https://github.com/Barbullon/PowerLab_app/tags">Tag link </a> and download the zip file of the latest release.
+* To dowload the app, click here <a href="https://github.com/Barbullon/PowerLab_app/tags">Tag link </a> and download the zip file of the latest release.
-Once downloaded, paste the folder in your "C:\Program Files" of "C:\Program Files (x86)" folder.
+* Once the folder is downloaded, unzip it and paste it in your "C:\Program Files" or "C:\Program Files (x86)" folder.
-Right click on the "Power Lab.exe" file and "create a shortcut" on your desktop.
+* Right click on the "Power Lab.exe" file and "create a shortcut" on your desktop.

-You ar now good to go !!
+You are now good to go !!

 ## About
 <html lang="fr">